gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 Sagar, right from when we were porting components, was always cool and chilling.
 He has the habit of keeping everybody smiling and laughing.

+## Off Team Peeps

+I'd like to provide my gratitude to Nisheed for understanding the weird cause of sudden departure from the company, and his ever fresh face and his enthu on doing and learning and teaching things.

+Madhav, and all other SMEs who helped us learn a lot during the training, our achievements, whatever they are, would not have been possible without you people, at all.

+Shadul, for being ever confident, and eloquent fella about what he wanted to communicate, and with style!

+My June XT Batch, Bangalore wouldn't have been what it is without you peeps.
+I owe my time in Bangalore's awesomeness to you.
+I've to write a separate post for you like I did after the end of training.

 > If I've left someone please comment below, and I'll include you from my memories, here!

 ## What Sapient Gave me: